Dev7083/Obsidian-Vault/Backend/Data Modeling.md

-what data to be storted?
+What data to be stored?

-prisma -- helper -- object modelling
+- Prisma -> helper -> object modeling  = ODM

-mongoose -- help in data modellling
+- mongoose -> help in data modeling  = ODM

 Install Mongoose:
 ```